- Meet the President

 - Frequently Asked Questions

-The Dayton Foundation respects and celebrates diversity and its important role in contributing to a healthy, caring community.
+The Dayton Foundation respects and celebrates diversity and its important role in contributing to a healthy, caring and equitable community.
 The Foundation commits its resources to change in ways that signal to groups with diverse cultures, philosophies, and experiences that they are welcome partners in the efforts to foster inclusion.

 - Mutual Respect: Within the parameters of our core values, we are committed to diversity, equity, and inclusion; and we fundamentally value and respect experiences that are different from our own.